 Deborah Rosengaus joins Island City Opera for a second season starring as Jo in Little Women.
-Deborah made her Island City Opera debut in our March 2018 production of La Sonnambula, singing the role of Teresa in La Sonnambula in March 2018.
+Deborah made her Island City Opera debut in our March 2018 production of La Sonnambula, singing the role of Teresa.

 Deborah is a versatile Mezzo Soprano having studied opera, theater, music and dance, she is known for her exciting and high energy performances, and for creating memorable and endearing characters.
 With a uniquely flexible voice, as comfortable in Verdi as it is in Rossini, she has delighted audiences around the world with her rich timbre and sparkling coloratura.

 From her beginnings as a young musician in the San Francisco Bay Area, she has toured internationally with a variety of musical ensembles in concert halls such as: Santori Hall in Tokyo, The Center for Performing Arts in Beijing with the Peoples Liberation Army Orchestra, Disney Hall with the Los Angeles Philharmonic, Lincoln Center and Carnegie Hall.
 She has given recitals in Mexico and across the United States, giving voice to her research into the lesser known Art Songs of great Classical composers.

 Katja Heuzeroth stars as Meg

-Katja Heuzeroth, mezzo soprano, returns to Island City Opera, in January 2019, as sister Meg in Mark Adamo’s Little Women.
-Katja made her Island City Opera debut in January 2018 singing the role of Kashcheyevna, the scheming daughter of Kashchey in the North American premiere of Nikolai Rimsky-Korsakov’s Kashchey the Immortal.
+Katja Heuzeroth, mezzo soprano, returns to Island City Opera in January 2019, starring as Meg in Little Women.
+Katja made her Island City Opera debut in January 2018 singing the role of Kashcheyevna in our North American premiere of Nikolai Rimsky-Korsakov’s Kashchey the Immortal.